IBM/ELM-Python-Client/README.md

 The aim of this code is to provide a Python client for the IBM Enterprise Lifecycle Management (ELM) applications.

 IMPORTANT NOTES:
-* This code is not developed, delivered or supported in any way as part of the IBm ELM applications
+* This code is not developed, delivered or supported in any way as part of the IBM ELM applications
 * This code is not supported other than by the efforts of the author and contributors in this github repository
 * This code is not intended to be complete/comprehensive - it provides functionality needed by the examples and little else.